Warning: If you are easily queasy you might not want to see the photos of actual tonsils in this post 😀

 By lunch time we were settled into our room, and the boy was ready to have some porridge for lunch.
 It was probably that he was still feeling the effects of the anesthesia and painkillers so he was in less discomfort and could eat.
 Days 3 onwards was more discomfort for him.
 For the following 4-5 days, he had mostly porridge, but didn’t skip any meals.
 Apparently children bounce back from surgeries more easily than adults, but then again, this son of mine loves to eat, and I think a little surgery wasn’t going to come between him and a meal 😀

 He spent a few days just mumbling and whining when he did talk.
 Actually I have to admit I quite enjoyed some peace from this chatty boy!!
 Ooops.
 It took over a week, almost 10 days before his voice was “normal” again, and we are lucky that he didn’t have any fever.
 He has never had a propensity for fever, even with vaccinations.

-Although SGH seldom treats children, and maybe also because they seldom tend to children, all the staff especially the nurses were really warm and accommodating.
+Although SGH sees both adults and children, or maybe because they see fewer children, all the staff especially the nurses were really warm and accommodating.
 He doesn’t snore now, and I hope that he will be more alert in school.
 (Edit February 2018: still same old same old, still restless in school.
 Looks like snoring was unfortunately not the problem and tonsillectomy not the solution for being more attentive in school!!
 HA!)